AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 ### Sound Effects & Music

 * There seem to be quite a few more ambient sound effects that weren't in the base game (like clanking chains/cages in Kamoshida's palace), but I'm mostly playing with headphones now, so I could just be noticing them more.
+* There are 20-30 new songs that have been added to the soundtrack.

 ## **Gameplay**